GazaliAhmad/GazaliAhmad/README.md

   A practical exercise in cleaning and analysing messy, real-world public health data.

 - **AI Persona Design (Dr Greyson Rouhe)**
-  An experiment in behavioural constraint, guardrails, and controlled LLM interaction.
+  An experiment in behavioural constraints, guardrails, and controlled LLM interaction for system safety.

 These projects are not presented as highlights, but as **evidence of breadth and execution**.